Best Retirement Interest Only Mortgage Rates 2025

 When evaluating retirement interest-only mortgage vs equity release, the former offers seniors the option to cover just the interest each month, settling the main loan when the property is sold or if they transition to care or pass away.

-On the other hand, equity release methods, like lifetime mortgages, allow homeowners to tap into their home’s value without regular payments, with the total amount and interest being settled upon their passing or relocation to a care facility.
+On the other hand, equity release methods, such as lifetime mortgages, allow homeowners to tap into their home’s equity without regular payments.
+The total amount and interest are settled upon their passing or relocation to a care facility.

 It offers lower monthly payments since only the interest is paid.
 However, the total amount borrowed remains unchanged.
 It’s crucial to ensure that there’s a plan to repay the lump sum.